 Plugin installation failed.”

-It means there’s files missing from the zipped folder that need to be there for the plugin to work.
+It means files are missing from the zipped folder that need to be there for the plugin to work.

-If the files needed aren’t in the folder you upload, it will fail.
+It will fail if the files needed aren’t in the folder you upload.

-It’s a saving grace because without the right files, the plugin wouldn’t work anyway.
+It’s a saving grace because the plugin wouldn’t work without the right files.

 This mostly happens after unzipping a plugin folder and making changes to any of the files, then zipping it up and uploading it.